cpp-red-lion/cpp-red-lion.github.io/blog/cpponsea2022/sessions.md

 ### Dawid Zalewski - [To pass and return — the story of functions, values and compilers](https://cpponsea.uk/2022/sessions/to-pass-and-return-the-story-of-functions-values-and-compilers.html)
 The story of passing arguments to functions might be diverse depending on architectures, ABI and calling conventions, but at least it's clear.
-Returning for functions on the other hand is a different story.
+Returning from functions on the other hand is a different story.
 Dawid explores the intricate details of copy elision, RVO, NRVO on different compilers - the way it looks today, as the story keeps changing with newer versions...
 ![](img/sessions/david_0.jpeg)
 ![](img/sessions/david_1.jpeg)
 ![](img/sessions/david_2.jpeg)